NLM-OCCS/nlmfedcred/docs/install.md

 ## Installation

 This module can be installed the same way you would install any other Python package.
-However, it is not distributed to the global PyPI repository, and so this option will be presented last.
+However, it is not distributed to the global PyPI repository.

 ### From a tarball or cloned distribution